 Prerequisite, H.E.
 98 or equivalent.
 A review of the fundamentals of human nutrition is made.
 Emphasis given to recent developments in human nutrition.
 Dietaries for average American families of various income levels planned.
 The diet of the young child in relation to the diet of the family is studied.
 Ten hours laboratory experiences arranged per quarter.

 180. FAMILY RELATIONSHIPS.
 Three hours credit.

-The relationship of the individual to his human contacts and the establishment of the successful American home are studied. §183.
-HOME NURSING.
-(Credit may be obtained in Health and Physical Education or Home Economics.)
+The relationship of the individual to his human contacts and the establishment of the successful American home are studied.

+183. HOME NURSING.
 Two hours credit.